Welcome to 2017 and with it, modern C++

 All instance related stuff will be committed in the near future.

-These changes are available on our develop branch and will be merged into our master branch as soon as possible: Link
+These changes are available on our develop branch and will be merged into our master branch as soon as possible: visit this link

 Special thanks to Aaron02 and Evilfairy.